Request a Quote

 Queen Elizabeth National Park is located between the Chimpanzees and the Gorillas parks of Kibale Forest and Bwindi Impenetrable Forest, respectively.
 From the Gorillas Park (Bwindi Impenetrable National Park), it can be accessed via Ishasha which is about 2-4 hours depending on the sector of Bwindi one is departing and it is 2-3 hours from Kibale National Park or Fort portal town.

-Where to stay at Queen Elizabeth National Park
+Queen Elizabeth National Park lodges

 There are quite a number of accommodation options to choose from for your stay as you explore this second largest park in Uganda.
 They range from budget to luxury camps and hotels/lodges.
 They are spread both within and outside the park boundaries.